Adama City FC: Finances

 As of 2018, Salaries at the club have steadily risen with player like Jecko Peaze Peryze earning 165,000 Br per month.
 United Beverages, makers of the Ethiopian beer brand Anbessa Beer, is a sponsor of the club and in 2021 provided the club with new Jako branded Kits.

 Sponsors

-On March 25, 2022 Adama City football Club signed a sponsorship agreement with United Beverage for 60 milion birr for 5 years.
+On March 25, 2022, Adama City football Club signed a sponsorship agreement with United Beverage for 60 million birr for 5 years.